FPGAArcade/amiga_code/xaudio/readme.txt

+replay.audio 0.3ß - 060db support

+Added support for new AddReplayMem and 060db

 replay.audio 0.2ß - somewhat more tested

 This driver is purely a simple wrapper over the Replay's xaudio 16bit stereo audio-out sink.